A new path towards greater milk yield in your sow herd

-Feeding EP199 of the sow contributes to improved milk production and greater weaning ability.
+Including EP199 in the sow feed contributes to improved milk production and greater weaning ability.
 As a result, both sow and farmworkers have an easier time taking care of the piglets and increasing piglet survival.

 Read more about how EP199 can help you obtain better results in your pig production.

 LARGER LITTERS CHALLENGE SOW MILK YIELD

 A continuous increase in litter size means that the demands for sow milk yield increases, putting more strain on sow performance.

 Colostrum is particularly crucial for the suckling piglets, as none or too little colostrum often has a deadly exit.
 Colostrum contains essential antibodies that help the piglets fight infection.
 Some antibodies remain in the blood for up to six months after farrowing(SEGES).

 Lack of milk increases the need for more nursing sows, which in the end reduces profits.
 That is why milk production and a high weaning ability per sow is a vital production parameter for pig producers.

 Some pig producers choose to invest in milk cups to supplement the sow milk, while others think that the sow should fully feed her piglets.